Single malt whisky: Reused casks

 The selection of casks can affect the character of the final whisky.
 Outside of the United States, the most common practice is to reuse casks that previously contained American whiskey, as US law requires several types of distilled spirits to be aged in new oak casks.
-To ensure the continuity of supply of used oak casks, some Scottish distilling groups own oak forests in the US and rent the new barrels to bourbon producers for their first use.
+To ensure the continuity of supply of used oak casks, some Scottish distilling groups enter a contract with US manufacturers for casks used at least once; once a cask has passed through a first bourbon maturation in the United States, it is sent to Scotland to be refilled.
 Bourbon casks impart a characteristic vanilla flavour to the whisky.

 Sherry casks are also commonly used.
 This practice arose because sherry used to be shipped to Britain from Spain in the cask rather than having been bottled, and the casks were expensive to return empty and were unwanted by the sherry cellars.
 In addition to imparting the flavours of their former contents, sherry casks lend maturing spirit a heavier body and a deep amber and sometimes reddish colour.

 Stainless steel shipping containers, however, have reduced the supply of wooden sherry casks, to the extent that the Macallan Distillery builds casks and leases them to the sherry cellars in Spain for a time, then has them shipped back to Scotland.

 Other casks used include those that formerly held port wine, madeira, rum or cognac.